-Live exports simply aren’t worth the risks
+Live exports simply aren’t worth the risk

 Demand a ban on live exports

 The livestock carrier Gulf Livestock 1 has capsized and sunk with nearly 6,000 cows on board.
-Two crew members have been rescued, one confirmed dead, and the search for the remaining forty has now been called off.
+Two crew members have been rescued, one confirmed dead, and the search for the remaining forty had now been called off.
 This ship has a history of mechanical breakdowns, and pictures of the appalling conditions for the animals onboard have been published by the media.
 These cows should never have been at sea.

 This disaster has highlighted the risks both humans and animals are forced to endure on live export ships.
 We need to ensure this never happens again.

 A review of live export by MPI was already underway when this disaster occurred.
-On Friday 11 September, in response to this latest disaster, MPI announced the launch of yet another review – this time into the welfare of animals while on they are on board live export ships.
+On Friday, 11 September, in response to this latest disaster, MPI announced the launch of yet another review – this time into the welfare of animals while on they are onboard live export ships.
 This new review is just a pause on business as usual and won’t make a difference for the animals when they arrive in countries with lower or no animal welfare standards.
 SAFE is calling on the Government to release the results of both reviews before the October election so that New Zealanders are able to exercise their democratic right and hold elected leaders to account at the ballot box.

 Cows exported alive from New Zealand are forced to endure weeks of travel in small pens, where the floor soon becomes covered in excrement.
-In these unnatural conditions they can be thrown around, especially in rough weather.
+In these unnatural conditions, they can be thrown around, especially in rough weather.
 This is stressful and puts these animals at risk of injury.
-The majority of animals exported from New Zealand will arrive in countries with lower animal welfare standards than New Zealand, or none at all.
+The majority of animals exported from New Zealand will arrive in countries with lower animal welfare standards than New Zealand or none at all.

 Why is the cruel and dangerous trade in live animals allowed to continue?

-Tell the Prime Minister Jacinda Ardern that caring people, like you, want to see an end to all live export
+Tell the Prime Minister, Jacinda Ardern that caring people, like you, want to see an end to all live export

 Key points you can make: